dengxian-xreal/xreal.github.io/docs/07_Hand Tracking.md

    ![image-20240812172509939](https://pub-8dffc52979c34362aa2dbe3a43f0792a.r2.dev/image-20240812172509939.png)

-6. Now you are ready for hand tracking, refer to [Tutorial: Manipulating an Object](./06_Input%20and%20Camera/Interact%20with%20Unity%20UI.md) for adding more interactions with objects.
+6. Now you are ready for hand tracking.

 Samples are included in the Unity package.
 Please refer to `Assets>NRSDK>Demos>HandTracking` for details.